fateme65ghorbani/TransBiM/README.md

 This hybrid design effectively leverages the strengths of LLM-based embeddings, sequential pattern learning, and deep feature abstraction.
 ## Visualization architectural model
 ![Fig1 ](https://github.com/user-attachments/assets/b9d74094-f135-4a6a-a115-73968a61df88)
-Figure 1 visualizes the complete workflow of TransBiM:
+Figure 1 shows the complete workflow of TransBiM:

 (A) Input peptide sequences
 (B) Embedding generation using T5-XL